JoaoPipous/JoaoPIpous/README.md

     <h1>
         👽About me
     </h1>
-Hey!
-I'm João Deliberador, a Computer Science Student at Centro Universitário Filadélfia - UniFil
+😎Hey!
+I'm João Deliberador, a Computer Science Student at Centro Universitário Filadélfia - UniFil 🎙️ Always avaliable to learn something new.
+📞 How to reach me: Please, send me an e-mail or add me on Discord: JoaoPipous
 <br></br>
 <sup></sup>
 </div>